suzyi/optimization/README.md

 + [Adam-2014](https://arxiv.org/abs/1412.6980) and [its convergence-2018](https://openreview.net/forum?id=ryQu7f-RZ), have been cited by 11125 and 31, respectively.
 ### Adamax
 ### Nadam
+## convex optimization method
+Here we list several mature optimization provided by cvxpy, solvers such as ECOS, OSQP, SCS and their link can be found [here](https://www.cvxpy.org/tutorial/advanced/index.html).
+Especially, SCS can be used to solve non-negative matrix factorization problem.
 ### 1 - 1 - convex optimization
 ### 1 - 2 - non-convex optimization
 + paper `Two-Player Games for Efficient Non-Convex Constrained Optimization`